silviot/edx-platform-wiki/WIP:-Mixed-Module-Store.md

 ### After
 <img alt="master" src="git-diagrams/mixed_modulestore_after.png" style="float:right">

-Now, all code goes through the common `MixedModuleStore` API, and there is a clearer distinction between modulestore-level logic (hierarchy traversal, handling revisions) and higher-level logic (handling `xBlock` exceptional cases such as for `StaticTab`s).
+Now, all code goes through the common `MixedModuleStore` API, and there is a clearer distinction between modulestore-level logic (hierarchy traversal, handling revisions) and higher-level logic (handling XBlock exceptional cases such as for `StaticTab`s).

 **Server Configuration Settings**